Skip to main content

 What happens if I change my mind about what I want after I have completed the advance directive form?

-We recommend you review and update your advance directive every 10 years, or if one of the “five D’s” occurs: Diagnosis, Disability, Divorce, Decade, Death of a Healthcare Agent.
-You can change your mind at any time and update or revoke your Advance Directive.
-This is always about what you want.
-The important thing to remember is to give your updated form to those who have access to your previously completed documents.
+We recommend you review and update your advance directive at least every 10 years, or if one of the “five D’s” occurs: Diagnosis, Decline, Divorce, Decade, Death of a Healthcare Agent.
+You can change your mind at any time and update or revoke your Advance Directive by completing a new Advance Directive.

 Can I indicate that I'm an organ donor on my Advance Directive?

 Yes, you can.
-The advance directives for AK, OR and WA do not have a specific place for this information but it is OK to include it in the spaces provided for you to write in additional info.
+The advance directives for AK, OR and WA do not have a specific place for this information, but it you can write this in the spaces provided for you to write in additional info.
 Also be sure your donor wishes are reflected on your driver's license and up to date at these registries: LifeCenter Northwest (for AK and WA) and Donate Life Northwest (for OR).

 The forms are completed, now what?